ken-warren/sneakerslink-web/README.md

 # sneakerslink-web
-An interactive e-commerce website for a shoe store.
+An interactive e-commerce website for my shoe store.